2021–22 Mansfield Town F.C. season

-The 2021–22 season is Mansfield Town's 125th year in their history and ninth consecutive season in League Two.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the EFL Trophy.
-The season covers the period from 1 July 2021 to 30 June 2022.
+The 2021–22 season was Mansfield Town's 125th year in their history and ninth consecutive season in League Two.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the EFL Trophy.
+The season covered the period from 1 July 2021 to 30 June 2022.

 Squad statistics

 Pre-season friendlies

 The Stags announced they would play friendlies against Retford United, Matlock Town, Grimsby Town, Alfreton Town, Hull City, Coventry City, Basford United and Nottingham Forest U23s as part of the club's pre-season preparations.